getkirby/kirby/.github/PULL_REQUEST_TEMPLATE.md

 ## Docs
 <!--
 Add any notes that help to document the feature/changes.
-Doesn't need to be your best writing, just a few words and/or code snipptets.
+Doesn't need to be your best writing, just a few words and/or code snippets.
 -->